-Improvement in earnings per share; and Improvement in return to shareholders.
+- Improvement in earnings per share; and - Improvement in return to shareholders.

-The number of unissued ordinary shares under the performance rights scheme at 30 June 2018 was 4,936,000.
-1,863,000 of these shares were granted on 9 October 2015 and will not vest until the time of the company's 2018 annual report is released on the ASX (on or around 1st October 2018).
+The number of unissued ordinary shares under the performance rights scheme at 30 June 2019 was 4,894,000.
 1,299,000 of these shares were granted on 21 September 2016 and will not vest until the time of the company's 2019 annual report is released on the ASX (on or around 1 October 2019).
-A further 1,918,000 of these shares were granted on 22 November 2017 and will not vest until the time of the company's 2020 annual report is released on the ASX (on or around 1 October 2020).
-In the period between 1 July 2017 and 30 June 2018, 414,000 shares lapsed as the relevant personnel ceased employment with the company.
-On the 28th of September 2017, 1,325,802 performance rights vested due to satisfactory performance and time hurdles being delivered.
-The vested rights were in relation to the period of July 1 2014 to June 30 2017.
+1,774,000 of these shares were granted on 22 November 2017 and will not vest until the time of the company's 2020 annual report is released on the ASX (on or around 1 October 2020).
+1,821,000 of these shares were granted on 13 November 2018 and will not vest until the time of the company's 2021 annual report is released on the ASX (on or around 1 October 2020).
+1,821,000 of these shares were granted on 13 November 2018 and will not vest until the time of the company's 2021 annual report is released on the ASX (on or around 1 October 2021).
 Each performance right entitles the holder to one (1) ordinary share in Gale Pacific Limited and is subject to satisfying the relevant performance hurdles based on improvements in the Group's diluted earnings per share.

 Options and performance rights issued to executives during the year were issued in accordance with the Group's remuneration policy which:

-Reward executives for Group and individual performance;

-- Align the interests of the executives with those of the shareholders; and - Ensure that total remuneration is competitive by market standards.
+- Reward executives for Group and individual performance; - Align the interests of the executives with those of the shareholders; and - Ensure that total remuneration is competitive by market standards.